ansleybrown1337/lysimeter-analysis/README.md

             - check/improve the ETc interpolation algorithm
     - note on weather dates:
         - check if the python code ASCE-PM data are on the correct dates; the 2022 budget from lane indicates that my data is off by a day.
+        - ASCEPM data is off by a day in my ET instantaneous graph as well.
+It is 1 day ahead of the lysimeter data.
+    - It seems that the ETa data is noisy by nature.
+I will add a NSE-equivalent interpolation for these data as well I think.
+Base it off of % change rather than absolute change (i.e., % over mm).
+        - % change isn't a reliable smoothing method.
+Need to try others.
 -->
 ## Data Disclosure
 The data provided in this Repository is for example purposes only, and has been anonymized to prevent unintentional interpretation or use in other applications.
 Users are explicitly discouraged from interpreting, sharing, or using this data for applications other than illustrative or educational examples related to the Repository's described purposes.